yerlotic/dicolmumag/README.md

 - [x] Resize input images
 - [x] Change location for temporary files
 - [x] Specify output resolution and margins
+- [ ] Tell the user that output resolution is disabled or not
 - [ ] Specify maximum images per output
 - [ ] Add labels to images